Updated: January 22, 2019

 The Virginia Goodwill Network supports the following initiatives:

-HB 916 (Landes) & SB 560 (Hanger): Long Term Employment Support Services & Extended Employment Services
+Long Term Employment Support Services (LTESS} & Extended Employment Services (EES}

 The Virginia Goodwill Network is concerned that the loss of a driver’s license has a significant impact on the ability of workers to get to work, especially those who have other barriers to employment.
 We view a punishment that jeopardizes access to work as counterproductive to the success of the worker and to the payment of fines and judgements.

-The Virginia Goodwill Network supports the Governor’s proposed increase of $2 million per year in the Workforce Credential Grant Program.
-The program successfully supports workforce credentialing programs at Virginia’s Community Colleges and has increased the number of individuals receiving industry credentials or certifications in high-demand fields.
+The Virginia Goodwill Network supports proposed increases in Fast Forward (formerly called the Workforce Credential Grant Program).
+The program successfully supports workforce credentialing programs at Virginia’s community colleges and has increased the number of those receiving industry credentials or certifications in high-demand fields.